petermr/pygetpapers/README.md

 # 1. What is pygetpapers

 - pygetpapers is a tool to assist text miners.
-It makes requests to open access scientific text repositories, analyses the hits and systematically downloads the articles without further interaction.
+It makes requests to open access scientific text repositories, analyses the hits, and systematically downloads the articles without further interaction.

-- It comes with the packages `pygetpapers` and `downloadtools` which provide various fuctions to download, process and save research papers and their metadata.
+- It comes with the packages `pygetpapers` and `downloadtools` which provide various functions to download, process and save research papers and their metadata.

-- The main medium of its interaction with users is through a command line interface.
+- The main medium of its interaction with users is through a command-line interface.

-- `pygetpapers` has a modular design which makes maintainance easy and simple.
+- `pygetpapers` has a modular design which makes maintenance easy and simple.
 This also allows adding support for more repositories simple.

 <br>
 <p>